ajvsol/public-notes/JavaScript.md

 							- [`Map.prototype.get()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/get)
 							  id:: 63904f3d-6b67-461e-bf92-5f55bc24fa36
 							  collapsed:: true
+							  ((64024e3f-b62b-49c4-8673-8455fc16b39c))
-								- It returns a specified element from a `Map` object.
-If the value that is associated to the provided key is an object, then you will get a reference to that object and any change made to that object will effectively modify it inside the `Map` object.
+								- It returns a specified element from a `Map` object, accessed via the key. id:: 64024e3f-b62b-49c4-8673-8455fc16b39c
+									- If the value that is associated to the provided key is an object, then you will get a reference to that object and any change made to that object will effectively modify it inside the `Map` object.
 								- Syntax
 									- ```javascript
-									  get(key)
+									  myMap.get(key)
 									  ```
 									- Parameters
 										- `key` = The key of the element to return from the Map object.